diana12333/NLP/README.md

 # NLP

-# a note from nlp learning and algorithm implementations
+A note from nlp learning and algorithm implementations

-* POS: viterbi algorithm
+### POS: viterbi algorithm with trigram
+- calculate emission probability
+- calculate the transition probabilities
+- get the known words
+- get words and corresponding tag